google/WebFundamentals/src/content/en/updates/posts/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 ## <span id="action">Did a user install our web app</span>

-A recetent addtion in Chrome 43 (Beta as of May 2015) is the ability to discern if the user clicked "Yes" or "No" to the App install banner.
+A recent addtion in Chrome 43 (Beta as of May 2015) is the ability to discern if the user clicked "Yes" or "No" to the App install banner.

 The `beforeinstallprompt` event will return a promise called `userChoice` that will resolve when the user actions the prompt.
 The promise will return an object with a value of `dismissed` on the `outcome`